-What the sun is to the earth, and to plantlife, that God is to His people.
-"The Lord God is a sun."
+11 The Lord God is a sun.

 As the sun, by its light, gives physical life to the plants, so God gives spiritual life-the only real life-to His people.

 Christ's life is the light of the world.
 As the oak tree stores up the heat of the sun, so the one who lives in the light of God stores up that light, which is His life.
 That light and life that are the life and growth of the Christian are to be given out for the enlightenment and warmth of others.

-Some one may say, that in order to carry out the figure completely, it ought to be that the Christian of the slowest growth should have the most of the life of God to give out.
+Some one may say, that in order to carry out the figure completely, it ought to be that the Christian of the slowest growth should have the most of the life of God to live out.
 But let it not be forgotten that the just live by faith.
 The Christian's life is not measured by years, but by the faith manifested.
 The more faith, which means humility and trust, the more of the life of God is appropriated.
 And the more life appropriated, the more will be given out to others, for the life of God cannot be hidden.